1,000+ Opportunities

 An invitation to apply for a grant is not a guarantee of an award.

-Based on current listing details, eligibility includes: 501(c)(3) organizations based in and serving greater Kansas City (Jackson, Clay, Platte counties MO; Wyandotte, Johnson counties KS); religious organizations eligible only for non-sectarian community benefit activities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations based in and serving greater Kansas City (Jackson, Clay, Platte counties MO; Wyandotte, Johnson counties KS); religious organizations eligible only for non-sectarian community benefit activities.
+Confirm the full requirements in the official notice before applying.